gamedevware/charon/docs/advanced/commands/data_export.rst

       The result of the export can be safely loaded within the game with the `generated code <generate_csharp_code.rst>`_.

    extraction
-      Export only selected entities without any related data.
+      Export only selected schemas without any related data.
       This mode may export a broken graph of documents, so it is recommended to use the ``safeupdate`` import mode.

    localization
-       Same as *extraction* but only ``LocalizedText`` attributes are exported.
+       Same as *extraction* but only ``LocalizedText`` properties are exported.

 --output
    Path to a exported data file.
 If the file exists, it will be overwritten.
 The directory must already exist.